smitwaman/Myself/README.md

 Career movements with self learnings and self motivation...
 Hardware...Windows...Ubuntu

+I was playing,formatting,configuring,troubleshooting and repairing computers and OS during my engineering drop out years from 2014 to 2016.
+My area of interest was business.

 I am an electronics and telecommunication pass out engineer from Pune University in 2017.I have already hardware and operating system's knowledge not like pro hacker but little much.

 In actually I have started with networking for telecom support in